 The University of Potsdam has taken into account the actual conditions among students and introduced the option for part-time study into several degree programs.
 This also pertains to Toxicology.
 For more information, go to part-time studies at the University of Potsdam.

-Have you decided to study the English-language master’s degree in toxicology at the University of Potsdam?
-Then you should take the next step and get more information about the current application and immatriculation procedures at the application website.
+Have you decided to study the English-language master’s degree in Toxicology at the University of Potsdam?
+Then you should take the next step and get more information about the current application and enrollment procedures at the application website.

 This description is based in part on information from the Discipline-Specific Regulations for Study and Examinations for the Master’s Program in Toxicology at the University of Potsdam at the University of Potsdam dated January 20, 2016 (AmBek No. 6/16, p.
 552).